wizard2014/ttools/README.md

 TTools (Twitter Tools) Library aims to make life easier for twitter app developers, providing a simple workflow for authentication, while maintaining a high-level of flexibility for various types of applications.

+For more info and detailed installation instructions, check [the documentation](http://ttools.readthedocs.org/).

 Installation via Composer
 =====